datascience-mobi/04_Lung-Cancer_2020/README.md

 > Are the values raw gene counts, intensities?
 Are they in logarithmic scale?

-- Assess wether if data needs to be normalized or if there is any experimental bias (i.e. batch effect) across samples that should be addressed.
+- Assess whether if data needs to be normalized or if there is any experimental bias (i.e. batch effect) across samples that should be addressed.

 > Do they look already normalized?
 > Could you identify number of batches from the data if any?